Houzy116/ALLUM/guideline.md

 If you are attempting to reproduce this study, this document provides a step-by-step guideline for data processing and result analysis.

 1. **Download Required Data**
    Follow the instructions in `./preprocess/download_data.md` to download all the data required for this study.
 The downloads and preprocessing of **MCD43A3 C6.1 albedo data**, **MCD12Q1 C6.1 LULC data**, and **MOD10A1 C6.1 snow cover fraction data** are performed via Google Earth Engine.
 The document provides executable code script links for these tasks.
-Additionally, the code script link for calculating the contributions of **PV**, **NPV**, and **SWC changes** to albedo change is also included in `download_data.md`.
+Additionally, the code script link for calculating the contributions of **photosynthetic vegetation (PV)**, **non-photosynthetic vegetation (NPV)**, and **surface water content (SWC)** changes to albedo change is also included in `download_data.md`.

 2. **Preprocess the Data**
    The downloaded data needs further preprocessing, including format conversion, missing value imputation, and resampling.
 The `./preprocess` folder provides scripts for preprocessing different datasets.
 Use these scripts sequentially to preprocess the data.